JonahJackson1/testing-project-automation/notes/ISSUE_FLOW.md

-  AI[Once all issues are resolved and the feature is stable in staging, preparations for production deployment begin] AJ[Backup of critical data is taken before deploying the new feature to production] AK[New feature is deployed to production] AL[Post-deployment monitoring is initiated to ensure smooth performance] AM[Users are notified of the new feature] AN[Feedback is gathered from users about the new feature] AO[Any reported issues or feedback from users are addressed in subsequent updates]
+  AI[Once all issues are resolved and the feature is stable in staging, preparations for production deployment begin] AJ[Backup of critical data is taken before deploying the new feature to production] AK[New feature is deployed to production]

   A --> B
   B --> C